Discernmnet and Spiritual Formation

 These retreats do emphasize discerning whether or not a person is called to enter the formal ordination process, but they are by no means limited to these people.
 Anyone interested in learning more about discernment is welcome to attend and those who serve on local discernment committees or want to otherwise help members of their congregation listen for God's call will benefit immensely from attending these events.
-Please fill out the form below to register for the next discernment retreat (please look at the Diocesan calendar to find the date of the next retreat) or contact the Missioner for Leadership Development for more information.
+Please fill out the form below to register for the next discernment retreat (please look at the Diocesan calendar to find the date of the next retreat) or contact the Missioner for Transition and Leadership for more information.

 More information on DISCERNMENT